 Areas of expertise

-He is involved in several international research collaborations, focusing on theoretical, empirical, and methodological topics related to management control systems design and practice, and how efficiency pressures affect employee motivation, innovativeness, and performance.
+He is involved in several international research collaborations, focusing on theoretical, empirical, and methodological topics related to performance measurement and management.
 He is also interested in broader societal changes based on the emergence of innovative technologies, including digital platforms and ecosystems.
-He has been supervising several PhD students.